-As mentioned in Sections 5.7.2 and 10.4.2, the cross-correlation data are normalized by the channelized auto-correlation data into unitless correlation coefficients.
+As mentioned in Sections 5.6.2 and 10.4.2, the cross-correlation data are normalized by the channelized auto-correlation data into unitless correlation coefficients.
 These are then converted to scientifically useful units via the application of system temperature calibration.
-Traditionally, most millimeter and submillimeter observatories have used the single-load calibration method, but several simulations have shown single-load calibration is not capable of reaching the relative amplitude calibration accuracies required by ALMA at all of its observing frequencies.
+Traditionally, most millimeter and submillimeter observatories have used the single-load calibration method, but several simulations have shown single-load calibration is not capable of reaching the relative amplitude calibration accuracies required by ALMA at all of its observing frequencies (except in Band 1, for which single-load calibration is sufficient).
 However, that method has the very desirable feature that it is only weakly dependent on the opacity of the sky at the time of the observations.
 A method, using the two calibration loads within the ACD, has been devised in the past to try to achieve the same weak dependence on the opacities at the time of the observation.
 This method ("the α method") uses the voltage outputs from the observations of both loads to simulate a single load with a brightness temperature close to that of the atmosphere at the observing frequency.
 This fictitious single load is defined as a weighted sum of the voltages of the "hot" and "ambient" loads so that the temperature calibration factors are almost independent of the optical depth.
 The fictitious load voltage output, V_L , is defined as: